shrudhikrishna/Java-Projects/README.md

 # Java-Projects
-These are the basic java programs
+These are the basic java projects